 When designing a new website, it is crucial to keep your customers’ needs in view.
 Provide valuable content to genuinely solve their needs and optimise all customer touchpoints and preferences.
 Conversely, if the website is not intuitive to navigate, it will reduce customer satisfaction.
 Your users are likely to bounce off your site and look for another company to solve their needs.
-It is a good idea to set up a small test that involves finding information on your website.
-Get a few of your friends to complete the tasks and evaluate how difficult it was to achieve.

 2. An Easy-to-Understand Website Purpose